 From the Log4J vulnerability to the Colonial Pipeline to SolarWinds, data breaches monopolize the headlines and often have one thing in common – non-person identities.
-In fact, over the last two years 94% of companies have experienced an identity related breach.
+In fact, over the last two years, 79% of companies experienced a data breach while 94% of companies have experienced an identity-related breach at some point over time.
 That jarring statistic alone is enough of a reason to dedicate 2022 to the year of identity.

 As affected enterprises recover, there’s plenty of debate over why these breaches happen and how they could have been prevented.
 One thing everyone can agree on is that traditional security isn’t working, and the cloud is the killer, but it’s a crime we’re not mad about.

-To summarize this transformation – enterprises have gone from monolithic applications to microservices; waterfall development to agile; IT control to DevOps control; data centers to cloud architectures; person-deployed infrastructure to code.
+To summarize this transformation – enterprises have gone from monolithic applications to microservices, waterfall development to agile, IT control to DevOps control, data centers to cloud architectures, and person-deployed infrastructure to code.
 Now, nearly every major data breach in headlines today involves the compromise of an identity and subsequent manipulation of people and non-person identity permissions to gain access.
-Non-person identities have rights to data and these rights make breaches more impactful.
+Non-person identities have rights to data, and these rights make breaches more impactful.

 If you aren’t managing the non-person identities, your enterprise is losing the battle.
 With expectations for securing cloud environments at an all-time high, security teams are struggling to control non-person identities.
 Responsible teams must reimagine how they manage security.

 The ephemeral nature, high volume, and lack of oversight make non-person identities challenging to manage.
 Due to the sheer volume of non-person identities that proliferate across an organization, it’s tough to manage related risk at scale.
 An average enterprise may run 1,000 virtual machines or more at a time in virtualized environments and public clouds.
 They may have thousands of connected devices and multiple SDI components spread across a global footprint.
-Non-person identities can far out number person ones, and security teams are often completely blind to them.
-On top of all that, most non-person identities are over-permissioned, and 40% of those permissions are inactive.
-These identities are sitting ducks.
+Non-person identities can far outnumber person ones, and security teams are often completely blind to them.
+On top of all that, Microsoft research found most non-person identities are over-permissioned, and 40% of non-person identities are dormant… these overprivileged identities are sitting ducks.

 It is not unusual for enterprises to have over 10,000 roles defined across their cloud estate, many impacting non-person identities.
 Data is no longer in one centralized place.
 It is being accessed across the environment.
-To minimize risk, we need to continuously discover, classify, audit, and protect data, while enforcing least privilege.
+To minimize risk, we must continuously discover, classify, audit, and protect data while enforcing the least privilege.

 Actionable advice for securing non-person identities: